nicholasadamou/react-iframe/README.md

 ## Installation

-Copy the contents of [Iframe.js](Iframe.js) or download the file and place it into your project's components directory.
+Download [the file](Iframe.js) and place it into your project's components directory structure.

 ## Usage (Simple)